 Maintenance Technicians have many opportunities to further their careers within the multifamily industry.
 It’s not uncommon for technicians to work their way up to becoming a Maintenance Supervisor who oversees a team.
 Maintenance Technicians are also encouraged to explore other positions as they become available locally, or in other regions.

 Many other career opportunities are available in the Multifamily Community industry.
 Community Managers can advance to become Area Managers or Regional Directors; Maintenance Technicians may also be interested in Groundskeeper positions or advance to become a Maintenance Supervisor.
 Various professional, administrative, and assistant positions are also available to help with the functions necessary to maintain a successful community.
 Discovering a career you love as part of a multifamily community is ripe with possibilities!

-In addition to a vibrant culture, a rewarding work environment and being part of an organization named a “Top Workplace” for seven years running and “Best Places to Work in MultifamilyTM” for two years running, Continental team members can take pride in knowing that they can build their careers from the ground up — sometimes quite literally!
+In addition to a vibrant culture, a rewarding work environment and being part of an organization named a “Top Workplace” for ten consecutive years and “Best Places to Work in MultifamilyTM” for five years running, Continental team members can take pride in knowing that they can build their careers from the ground up — sometimes quite literally!

 Continental is one of the country’s few management companies that develops, owns, and operates its own communities, making it unique in the multifamily industry.
 They also have their own dedicated, in-house market research team that explores where the greatest need for housing exists.
 Luxury apartment communities are then built to support those needs, providing long-term, on-site management and services for residents.